 My last client was a 37-year-old woman with PCOS (polycystic ovary syndrome) who came to see me because she was having trouble losing weight, and getting pregnant.

 She was overweight but reported she exercised at least three times per week and ate “healthy.”
-She was frustrated because she really felt like she was really trying but couldn’t move the needle on the scale and really wanted to have children.
+She was frustrated because she felt like she was really trying but couldn’t move the needle on the scale and desperately wanted to have children.

 Her recent bloodwork came back normal, so she came to me seeking a personal nutrition plan.
 However, on close inspection of her bloodwork, I noticed that her fasting insulin was not measured.